Universal Soldier: Regeneration: Plot

 In the midst of the chaos, Capt.
-Kevin Burke (Mike Pyle) is sent in to infiltrate the plant and rescue the prime minister's children.
+Kevin Burke is sent in to infiltrate the plant and rescue the prime minister's children.
 He is successful in locating them and leads them toward safety.
 On their way out, they encounter the NGU.
 The children flee as Kevin tries in vain to hold off the NGU, who stabs him to death after a brutal fight.

 With 30 minutes remaining on the bomb's timer, a re-conditioned Luc is geared up and sent to the plant, where he kills every terrorist he encounters.
 He searches the buildings and finds the children cornered by Scott.
 Scott, who has distorted memories of Luc, is about to kill the children when Luc attacks and a grueling fight ensues.
 In the end, Luc impales Scott on the forehead with a lead pipe and fires a shotgun through it, blowing his brains out.

 As Luc escorts the children to safety, they are attacked by the NGU.
 Luc and the NGU take the fight to the site of the bomb, with less than two minutes remaining.
 During the melee, Luc removes the detonator and jams it in the back of the NGU's uniform as they both jump out of the reactor chamber.
 NGU pulls the detonator off his back as it explodes, taking him with it.
 U.S. soldiers quickly arrive on the scene and tend to the children as Luc leaves.
 Kevin's body is placed in a black bag and taken away, as well as recovered pieces of the NGU.
 In Langley, Virginia, Kevin's body is shown stored in a cryogenic chamber as a new UniSol, along with multiple clones made of him.